s2e-lab/model-evolution/scripts/README.md

 - `get_commit_logs.py`: Script to get metadata of all models from HuggingFace.
   It will produce commit history for each model repository and save it on the data folder.
-  This script will take a long time to run (~1 day).
+  This script will take a long time to run (~1 hour each group type).

 ```bash
 python get_commit_logs.py group_type [--retry]